 Using social media for PR, in a nutshell.
 Expert advice from Ellen Carroll at Nellie PR & Communications- http://in.a-nut.sh/NelliePR

-Because your audience is there.
+Out of all the social media channels, Twitter stands above the rest for one simple reason: because your audience is there.
 Journalists, in the main, love it.
 So, if you’re trying to connect with them, you need to be there.

-Plan, plan, plan.
+Plan, plan, plan

 Set up Twitter lists to keep track of the people you want to connect with and topics you want to follow.

-Have great stories and be newsworthy, make sure your PR content is easily shareable such as links to your online press room.
+- Make sure your PR content is easily shareable – such as containing links to your online press room.

-Be interesting and have a balanced schedule – so you have a mix of engagement and conversation, news posts, sales tweets and don’t forget to share other people’s tweets and posts.
+- Be interesting and have a balanced schedule so you have a mix of engagement and conversation, news posts and sales tweets.